nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Add a person : `add`

-Adds person to list and shows contact information page, where attributes can be added and set.
+Adds a person to the list.
 At least one of `NAME` or `GITHUB` must be provided.

 Format: `add [name/NAME] [github/GITHUB] [address/ADDRESS] [role/ROLE] [timezone/TIMEZONE] [phone/PHONE] [email/EMAIL] [slack/SLACK] [telegram/TELEGRAM] [tag/TAG] `